patdimby/Spring-Boot-Thymeleaf/README.md

 🔐 Spring Boot Login and Registration Application

-A secure and user-friendly login & registration system
+    A secure and user-friendly login & registration system.

 ✨ Features
 -------------